We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 A tattoo is a personal and permanent work of art.
-It is also a type of wound, as a tattoo machine uses a fast-moving needle to inject ink deep into the skin.
+It is also a type of wound.
+Tattoo machines use a fast-moving needle to inject ink deep into the skin.
 Just as proper care ensures that a painting can hang in a gallery undamaged for years, tattoo aftercare is an important part of preserving a tattoo.

 Tattoo aftercare can be confusing, especially if it is a person’s first tattoo.
 This guide will provide detailed instructions on how to care for a new tattoo and tips for keeping tattooed skin looking young and healthy.